fiskl-accounting/help-docs/docs/Tutorials/banking/how-to-connect-salt-edge.md

 The initial connection may take a few minutes to complete as Fiskl syncs your transactions for the first time.
 :::

-## Maintaining Your Bank Connection
+## Maintaining your bank connection

 To ensure your financial data stays up-to-date in Fiskl: